Steven-sone/Forgotten_Florida_50_Miles_Marathon_Analysis/README.md

 3. What were the ages of the youngest and oldest participants in the race?
 4. What was the average time for each age group?
 5. Who were the top 3 male and female participants?

+## Visualization

+Create a dashboard to display participants' performance and demographics, providing future runners with insights into the training required for the race.